 As required by the Campus Safety Act, SUNY-ESF is required to report hate crimes in this report.
-A hate crime occurs when a person is victimized intentionally because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity or disability.
-The crimes presented are based on reports filed with the following offices: Chief of University Police and Dean of Student Life and Experiential Learning.
-Formal requests for crime statistics for areas defined as "public property" and "noncampus buildings and property" are made with the Syracuse Police Department and the Onondaga County Sheriffs Department.
+A hate crime occurs when a person is victimized intentionally because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
+The crimes presented are based on reports filed with the following offices: Chief of University Police and Dean for Student Affairs.
+Formal requests for crime statistics for areas defined as "public property" and "non-campus buildings and property" are made with the Syracuse Police Department and the Onondaga County Sheriffs Department.